-In the House of Representatives, any individual who has access to the House network needs to complete an information security training online.
-A paid intern who is employed for 60 days or more is to take a House ethics training, which is mandatory for new House employees.
-Unpaid interns or paid interns with a shorter internship are not required to take this training.
-Other programs or courses offered by the House Learning Center or House Library may be available to interns and helpful for their work duties.
+employed for 60 days or more is to take a House ethics training, which is mandatory for new House employees.
+Unpaid interns or paid interns with a shorter internship are not required to take this ethics training.
+60 Other programs or courses offered by the House may be available to interns and helpful for their work duties.

 The Senate Office of Education and Training provides a number of courses specifically designed for interns.
-A few, including harassment prevention and an overview of the Senate Code of Conduct, are listed as required courses, whereas others, like information security training, are listed as recommended or optional.
+61 A few, including harassment prevention and an overview of the Senate Code of Conduct, 62 are listed as required courses, whereas others, like information security training, are listed as recommended or optional.
 Many of these courses are online and can be accessed via the Senate intranet in a state or Capitol Hill office.
 Other courses offered by the Senate Office of Education and Training or the Senate Library may be open to interns if space permits.